apichamp-solutions/apichamp-samples/README.md

 ## Overview
 This repository contains code samples that demonstrate how to use APIchamp to build your REST-APIs.

+## Getting Started

+This repository contains different samples which will help you to get started with APICHAMP.
+Each folder includes a different set of usecases and to simply usage comes with everything you need to directly startup with docker.

+Go into the sample folder and follow the getting started section.

 ## Quick reference

 - **Where to file issues:**<br>